May 4, 2019

 Machine learning (ML), and AI in general, has been celebrated for front-office and customer service benefits.
 With the introduction of smart meters, many ML use cases focus on leveraging a large volume of data for analytical purposes, primarily improving network performance and reducing commercial losses.
 Meanwhile, there has been little focus on the benefits of ML in the back office, though every utility understands that improvements in back-office operations go straight to the bottom line.

-Here are Three Use-Cases in Back-Office where ML can Add Significant Value
+Here are Three Use Cases in Back-Office where ML can Add Significant Value for Utilities

 Customized Billing Validation